GrapesJS/grapesjs/docs/modules/Components-new.md

 </div>`);
 ```

-You will see printing all the nodes, so doing something like this `el.getAttribute('...')` (which will work on the div but not on the text node), without an appropriate check, will break the code.
+You will see printing all the nodes, so doing something like this `el.getAttribute('...')` in your `isComponent` (which will work on the `div` but not on the `text node`), without an appropriate check, will break the code.

 It's also important to understand that `isComponent` is executed only if the parsing is required (eg. by adding components as HTML string or initializing the editor with `fromElement`).
 In case the type is already defined, there is no need for the `isComponent` to be executed.